MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex3_M365_Apps.md

 2. You should still be in Laura’s **My account** window since this is where you left off at the end of the prior task.
 Under the **Office apps & devices** section, the **Install Office** button now appears since Laura is assigned a Microsoft 365 E5 license and the global Office download setting is turned On.<br/>

-	‎**Important:** Selecting this **Install Office** button will install the 64 bit, English version of Microsoft 365 Apps for enterprise.
+	‎**Important:** Selecting this **Install Office** button will install the 64-bit, English version of Microsoft 365 Apps for enterprise.
 However, if you want to install a different language or version, then select **View apps & devices**, which opens the **Apps & devices** page; this enables you to select a different language and version of Microsoft 365 Apps for enterprise to install.  <br/>

 	Since Laura wants to install the 64-bit English version of Microsoft 365 Apps for enterprise, select the **Install Office** button now.